 09 Jun Does Dropbox Make Sense For Your Business?

-Dropbox has grown to become one of the main file sharing and cloud storage solutions of choice, with a core simplicity that’s hard to deny.
-But for business, that simplicity comes with a catch.
+Dropbox has grown to become one of the main file sharing and cloud storage solutions of choice.
 In some cases, sticking with the familiar blue box can provide good value, and of course, it never hurts when your staff already know how to use your software.
 In other cases, you’ll need to consider alternatives designed to meet your needs more explicitly.

 When Dropbox is a Good Choice

 Micro-sized: If your business is small with no more than a handful of employees (or none);

 No sensitive information: This includes accounts, customer details, vendor, staff or proprietary data; plus

 Nobody ever accidentally deletes anything: Dropbox is a syncing service, which means when a file is deleted, it deletes it from all machines.
 By the time you realize the file is missing, it may be too late to recover it.

 If you’re thinking those attributes sound more like a fictional business, you’re not far off.
 Somehow, Dropbox’s popularity in the consumer sphere has snuck into business environments, despite the risks.
 Key amongst these is the fact that Dropbox is designed for syncing, NOT backup.
 This means while your data is sprawling across all connected devices, it’s a mirror of the source only – when you delete or change the original file, the Dropbox version immediately syncs with it.

 In some cases, this can spread malware between your connected devices and put all of them at risk.